 Tip #9: Bali Asli

-Bali Asli is not just a restaurant, it’s the dream and vision of Executive chef and director Penelope Williams.
+Bali Asli is not just a restaurant; it’s the dream and vision of Executive Chef and Director Penelope Williams.

 Bali Asli doesn’t have a fixed menu and operates by reservation only.
-Guests can purchase a ‘Bali Asli Nasi Campur lunch’.
-Balinese cuisine, served in two courses, prepared using traditional techniques and wood fires.
-It also includes an apéritif and a cocktail for each person.
+Guests can purchase a ‘Bali Asli Nasi Campur lunch’ — Balinese cuisine served in two courses, prepared using traditional techniques and wood fires.
+It also includes an aperitif and a cocktail for each person.

 -